Arabic Apocalypse of Peter: The Apocalypse and the Fifth Crusade

 As part of the Fifth Crusade, European crusaders attacked the Egyptian port city of Damietta, then part of the Ayyubid Sultanate.
 The Siege of Damietta lasted from 1218–1219, and the city was occupied until 1221.
 Three of the crusaders involved sent back letters and writings describing a work that was presumably the Arabic Apocalypse of Peter: a work in Arabic attributed to Clement, already ancient, that contained prophecies of Islam's eventual downfall.
-Jacob of Vitry, the bishop of Acre, wrote to Pope Honorius III in 1219 of the work, as did papal legate Pelagio Galvani; and Oliver of Paderborn described it in his book Historia Damiatina.
-Other contemporary writings were not preserved, so these are some of the rare surviving writings on the Apocalypse.
+Jacques de Vitry, the bishop of Acre, wrote to Pope Honorius III in 1219 of the work, as did papal legate Pelagio Galvani; and Oliver of Paderborn described it in his book Historia Damiatina.
+These are some rare surviving writings acknowledging the Apocalypse from the medieval era.

-Benjamin Weber suggests that the Crusaders coming into contact with the book was not a fortuitous accident, but rather an intentional act of the local Egyptian Christian population.
+Benjamin Weber suggests that the Crusaders coming into contact with the book was not a fortuitous accident but rather an intentional act of the local Egyptian Christian population.
 In 1219, the Sultan offered the Crusaders generous peace terms where they could keep Jerusalem in exchange for leaving the rest of Egypt alone.
 The Egyptian Christian population, hopeful of deliverance from the Caliphate promised in the Apocalypse, would have wanted to encourage the Crusaders to continue the war; providing an ancient prophecy predicting the defeat of Islam would encourage the Crusaders to continue on, assured of their ultimate victory.
 The Crusaders ultimately did not accept the offered treaty, although it is difficult to say how much that decision was due to the sharing of the scriptures by the local Christians.
 An undated version of the similar Apocalypse of Pseudo-Athanasius changed a reference to the "King of Rome" (that is, the Byzantines) to "King of the Franks", suggesting that Egyptian Christians were willing to update their predictions of the defeat of Islam to include these newcomers.

-Manuscript history

-The text was originally written in Arabic; it is one of the earliest Christian religious works to be originally written in Arabic, rather than translated to Arabic from another language.
-It was popular in both Syria and Egypt, and it is not entirely clear from which it originated; surviving Egyptian manuscripts are frequently older, but these Egyptian works integrated two Syriac stories and include a number of seeming Syriac loanwords and Syrian idioms.
-One of the major versions used in translation is in the karshuni script (that is, Arabic written with the Syriac alphabet).
-Against the theory of a Syrian origin, some scholars suggest Coptic origins due to references to certain church customs that seem to fit better with the Coptic Church.

-While sections of the work are clearly adapted from earlier manuscripts such as the Cave of Treasures, the date of the final composition of the complete Apocalypse of Peter is tentative and unclear.
-August Dillmann estimated the work might date to the 8th century in 1858; later scholarship has pushed estimates of the date back to the late-9th, 10th, or 11th centuries.